Zaher1307/posix_shell/README.md

 ***note:*** tiny-shell doesn't support *pagers*.

 ## How to test it?
+- `traces` contain trace files provided with lab-handouts.
-- `tests` contain trace files provided with lab-handouts.
+- `tests` contain executable files used in the test provided with lab-handouts.
 - Run each trace on tshref and tsh then compare the outputs.

 For example, you can run trace `trace14` on tsh by using the following command: